 Like what you see here on our website?
 Please join us.
 With more members we have more influence in putting the community's view on protecting the Inlet.

 - COCKLE SURVEY: A glorious day greeted the cockle counters at our three-yearly cockle survey on Sunday 1 December.
-Thank you to everyone!
-Photos coming soon.
+Thank you to everyone.
+Read about it and see the photos.

 - BOOK FOR CHILDREN: At the Beach, by Gillian Candler and Ned Barraud, won the Elsie Locke medal for non-fiction in the 2013 Library and Information Association of New Zealand Aotearoa Awards and was a finalist in the NZ Post Children's Book Awards.
 It may be just what you need to introduce the youngsters to life on the shore.
 See http://www.craigpotton.co.nz/store/at-the-beach-hardback